DeforaOS/libc/README.md

 <https://www.defora.org/os/project/16/configure>.

-This tool is necessary to generate Makefiles for other platforms (including MacOS X), or when working with development versions of DeforaOS libc.
+This tool is necessary to generate Makefiles for other platforms (including macOS), or when working with development versions of DeforaOS libc.

 The following command should be enough to re-generate the Makefiles: